InHeap/es-controller/README.md

-es6-controller
+es-controller
 ===================

 Controller framework for Nodejs supporting ecmascript-6.
-No more hassling with code in your route. es6-controller automatically set up routing based on your controllers.
+No more hassling with code in your route. es-controller automatically set up routing based on your controllers.
 Typescript definition is also present for strict mode.

 ### Contributors